Nakao2/cpp-chess-game/README.md

 5) Integrate open-source chess engine Stockfish.

 // Done

-x) Add a class derived from Chess that includes a BoardStateContainer as a feature.
+1) Add a class derived from Chess that includes a BoardStateContainer as a feature.